aliason/loan-prediction/README.md

 My project tackles a binary classification problem: predict loan eligibility based on applicant demographics.
 I take a structured and analytical approach, incrementally traversing the data science life cycle and leveraging multiple techniques to identify the best model for the problem.

-**Note**: GitHub doesn't natively render `.Rmd` files or interactive visualization within notebooks.
-* View the raw code [here](proj-final/project-final.Rmd)
-* View the full interactive report [here](https://aliason.github.io/loan-prediction)
+Data are pulled from [Kaggle](https://www.kaggle.com/datasets/vikasukani/loan-eligible-dataset) (originally sourced from an [Analytics Vidhya Hackathon](https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement))

 ## Data Sources
 The files consist of a training (`train.csv`) and test set (`test.csv`).
 The test set is identical to the training except for the loan status to be predicted.
 The training set consists of 614 observations on 13 variables; the test set consists of 367 observations on 12.

 Note that `test.csv` will not be used in this project, as it only applies supervised learning models, which require the target variable to be known.
 A 70/30 split will be performed on `train.csv` for model evaluation.

-Data are pulled from [Kaggle](https://www.kaggle.com/datasets/vikasukani/loan-eligible-dataset) (originally sourced from an [Analytics Vidhya Hackathon](https://datahack.analyticsvidhya.com/contest/practice-problem-loan-prediction-iii/#ProblemStatement))

 ## Project Roadmap
 The project will follow a structured approach, starting with data processing and cleaning, followed by exploration, analysis, and modeling.